miccai-ultrasound/miccai-ultrasound.github.io/asmus21.md

 **ASMUS is the offical workshop of the [MICCAI Special Interest Group on Medical Ultrasound](home).**

->ASMUS is now accepting full-length research papers; submit your paper [here](https://ocs.springer.com/ocs/home/ASMUS2021). **The submission deadline is 25 June 2021.**
+>ASMUS is now accepting full-length research papers; submit your paper [here](https://ocs.springer.com/ocs/home/ASMUS2021). **The submission deadline has been extended to 2 July 2021.**

 ## Call for Papers